 The focus of this course is to understand the psychosocial aspects of the aging process as it pertains to the individual and their family/environment.
-This includes behavioral/mental health issues that impact the individual and their family, as well as, ageism issues that create negative attitudes towards the elderly which ultimately harms the individual and our society.
-PREREQUISITE: PSY1200
+This includes behavioral/mental health

 PSY2414: Psychology of Human Sexuality (3)

 Human sexuality is examined from the biological, cultural and psychological perspectives.
 Topics include sexual anatomy, childbirth, contraception, abortion, sexual development, sexual attitudes, adult sexual behavior and alternative sexual lifestyles.
 PREREQUISITE: PSY1200